amimoto-ami/c3-cloudfront-clear-cache/docs/guide/configuration.md

 - Verify your AWS Access Key ID and Secret Access Key in the WordPress admin
 - Check that the IAM user has necessary permissions
 - Ensure credentials are properly URL-encoded if special characters are present
-- If using environment variables, verify they are correctly set and accessible
+- If using wp-config.php constants, verify they are correctly defined

 **Distribution Not Found**
 - Verify the CloudFront Distribution ID is correct